Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 As Fermat applications and wallets are a set of plug-ins, the more applications built, the more plug-ins are added to the system and more components are ready to be re-used.
 This produces a positive feedback loop on the development of Fermat applications.

-We have created an environment where the user base of the system is a shared asset and anyone can profit from it, and by doing so, all contributions to the system are aligned to the exact same direction: driving mass adoption.
+We have created an environment where the user base of the system is a shared asset and anyone can profit from it, and by doing so, all contributions to the system are aligned to the shared goal of driving mass adoption.

 <br>